GetanehT/Smart-phone/README.md

 As the pages of the site have a background image, I wanted to keep the colour scheme used on the site quite small so as to not overwhelm users.

 * I have used `#ffffff` & `##000000` as the primary and secondary colours used for the sites text.
-* I have used `##5b5c5e` as the overlay used over the sites background image.
+*   I have used `##008000a3` as the overlay used over the sites background image.
+*   I have used #3a3a3a for borders
+*   I have used for pargraph ##f7f7f7 and #4CAF50
+*  I have used `##rgba(0, 0, 0, 0.1)` as the box shadow
+  container section.

 ### Typography

-Google Fonts was used to import the chosen fonts for use in the site.
+* Google Fonts was used to import the chosen fonts for use in the site.
+* For the body of the page I have used the google font [Roboto]('https://fonts.googleapis.com/css2? family=Roboto:ital,wght@0,100;0,300;0,400;0,500;0,700;0,900;1,100;1,300;1,400;1,500;1,700;1,900&display=swap');
+  Roboto is a sans-serif font which has lovely clean lines.
+I have chosen to use a sans-serif font for the body of the page as studies have found that sans-serif fonts are generally more legible to read on a screen.

  ### Features
 *	Responsive design for optimal viewing on different devices.